-Purpose: To inform area members about publication and acquaint individuals with materials produced by A.A.
-Grapevine, Inc.
+Purpose: To inform Area members about publication and acquaint individuals with materials produced by AA Grapevine, Inc.

-- Disseminates information to the Area Committee and Assembly about new Grapevine items. - Staffs Grapevine/La Viña exhibits at Group, District, and Area events. - Reminds GSRs that the exhibits are available for group celebrations and other events. - Has A.A.
-Grapevine table available at Area Committee meetings, Assemblies and Washington Area Intergroup Association (WAIA) meetings. - Encourages groups to subscribe to the Grapevine and La Viña and to purchase subscriptions for institutions. - Ensures that an adequate inventory is maintained and kept in a secure location. - Works closely with the Area Treasurer to make sure that the area has accurate records of the committee's inventory, income, and expenses. - Coordinates Grapevine and La Viña exhibits at group, district, and area events.
+- Disseminates information to the Area Committee and Assembly about new Grapevine items. - Staffs and/or coordinates Grapevine/La Viña exhibits at Group, District, and Area events. - Reminds GSRs that the exhibits are available for group celebrations and other events. - Has an AA Grapevine table available at Area Committee meetings, Assemblies and Washington Area Intergroup Association meetings. - Encourages groups to subscribe to the Grapevine and La Viña and to purchase subscriptions for institutions. - Ensures that an adequate inventory is maintained and kept in a secure location. - Works closely with the Area Treasurer to make sure that the Area has accurate records of the Committee's inventory, income, and expenses. - Discuss existing conference agenda items for the Finance Committee of the General Service Conference to inform the Area Delegate prior to the Genera.
+Service Conference - Encourages the creation of new Conference Agenda items (i.e motions) for discussion and presents them at the Fall Assembly.

-The Grapevine Committee Chair should be familiar with G.S.O.'s A.A.
-Guidelines about Literature committees and the Guide to the A.A.
-Grapevine workbook.
+The Grapevine Committee Chair should be familiar with GSO's AA Guidelines about Literature Committees and the Guide to the AA Grapevine workbook.